 - Accompaniment to the Philadelphia Special Victims Unit.

-- Accompaniment to the Philadelphia Sexual Assault Response Center to receive a forensic rape examination (see Medical).
+- Accompaniment to the Philadelphia Sexual Assault Response Center (PSARC) to receive a forensic rape examination (see Medical).

 - Assistance with applying for a Protection from Abuse Order.

 - Recommend and enforce immediate safety measures.